 Continue Reading about Fabulous Floral Calligraphy Flourishes: Guest Tutorial by Jodean Cooper

-Last summer, our beloved Ana wrote a series of tutorials over how to illustrate different flowers.
+Last summer, our TPK’s Ana Corral wrote a series of tutorials over how to illustrate different flowers.
 Today, I’m following in her footsteps by showing you how to make a simple lily drawing!
-I love this project because all you need is a gel pen and some metallic watercolor to make it.
-A perfect example of how less can be more!
+I adore this project because all you need is a gel pen and some metallic watercolor to make it.
+It’s the perfect example of how less can be more.

 Continue Reading about “You Made This?!”
 Lily Drawing Tutorial